Python vs. R vs. SAS – which tool should I learn for Data Science?

 3. Data Handling Capabilities

 This used to be an advantage for SAS till some time back.
 R computes every thing in memory (RAM) and hence the computations were limited by the amount of RAM on 32 bit machines.
 This is no longer the case.
 All three languages have good data handling capabilities and options for parallel computations.
 This I feel is no longer a big differentiation.
-Also, I might not be aware of the latest innovation in each ecosystem and hence I see all 3 as equally capable.
+They’ve all also brought on Hadoop and Spark integrations, with them also supporting Cloudera and Apache Pig.

 SAS – 4